-Student residential facilities at Albion include residence halls, fraternity houses, apartments and homes near the campus that have been remodeled to accommodate seven to ten students.
+Student residential facilities at Albion include residence halls, fraternity houses, apartments and annexes.
 Most student rooms are double occupancy, encouraging the personal growth that comes with having a roommate.
-Residences have study rooms, informal lounges and recreation areas.
+Most residences have study rooms, informal lounges and recreation areas.
 Kitchenettes and laundry rooms are available in all housing units.

 College-owned fraternity houses give members their own eating, living and recreational facilities.
 Family and married-student housing may be available in the College-operated Burns Street apartments.

-Full-time residence hall directors supervise each residence hall.
-In all residences, selected upperclass students serve as staff members (i.e., resident assistants), aid in the management of the residence programs and help to facilitate group and individual development and growth occurring in a residential unit.
+Full-time residence hall directors supervise each residence hall, and selected upperclass students serve as staff members (i.e., resident assistants).
+All Residential Life staff aid in the management of residence hall programs and help to facilitate group and individual development and growth occurring in a residential unit.